27 August, 2021

 Chicken and Pumpkin OrzottoComments : 4 Posted in : Chicken, Italian, Pasta on by : Cook Plate Fork Tags: Chicken, Cooking, Italian cuisine, orzo, orzo pasta, Risotto

-Orzo pasta takes the place of Arborio rice in this quick and creamy chicken and pumpkin orzotto.
+Orzo pasta takes the place of Arborio rice (used in making a risotto) in this quick and creamy chicken and pumpkin orzotto.

 If your looking for a Risotto recipe, try our tasty Pumpkin Pecan Risotto with Dried Cranberries and Goat Cheese or the Bacon and Sweet Pea Risotto.